 BA Graphic Design, Lipscomb University

 MFA, Pennsylvania Academy of the Fine Arts

-Robert Scobey is an interdisciplinary artist with an eclectic studio practice of overlapping media.
-His videos have been exhibited at juried shows in the United States and at festivals and gallery exhibitions in France and the UK.
-His solo exhibitions have highlighted an ongoing series of carved books that spans nearly two decades.
-Scobey is an active member of Nashville’s Coop Curatorial Collective.
-During his time in Philadelphia, Scobey worked as an assistant to Argentinian artist Osvaldo Romberg and was a founding member of SHIFT video art collective.
+Robert Scobey is an interdisciplinary artist originally from Nashville.
+He earned a bachelors degree in graphic design from Lipscomb University and an MFA from Pennsylvania Academy of the Fine Arts.
+His videos have been exhibited at juried shows in the United States and at festivals and gallery exhibits in France and the U.K. His solo exhibitions have focused on an eclectic studio practice of overlapping media and also highlighted a series of carved books that has been ongoing for more than 15 years.
+Scobey is currently an active member of Nashville-based Coop curatorial collective.